 Refund in the event of rejection.
 An applicant rejected by the school is entitled to a refund of monies paid.

-If a class is canceled, applicants will receive a 100% refund of monies paid.
+If a class is cancelled, applicants will receive a 100% refund of monies paid.

 If a student enrolls and withdraws or discontinues after the term has begun but prior to completion of the term, the following minimum refunds apply: